moluwole/Streamer/README.md

 # Streamer
 An Android App to play Youtube videos and store them offline.
-Livestreams can also be created and viewed at realtime This App makes use of the Youtube API
+Authentication with FIREBASE email and password authentication This App makes use of the Youtube API